Table of Contents

 Bask in all of Barcelona's beauty from one of the city's top lookout points, Bunkers del Carmel.

 This Barcelona sightseeing spot is locally known as 'Turó de la Rovira.'
 Not only does it boast panoramic views overlooking every single side of the city, but it also upholds a rich history.
-Serving as former anti-aircraft bunkers from the Spanish Civil War, this must-see in Barcelona attraction lets you dive into the city's extensive history.
+Serving as former anti-aircraft bunkers from the Spanish Civil War, this is one of the top things to see in Barcelona as it lets you dive into the city's extensive history.

-This hot spot is easily one of the best free things to do in Barcelona, and it gets even better by night.
-Head here for sunset, when the Sagrada Familia, Montjuic Castle, and the entire city light up.
+This hot spot is easily one of the best free things to do in Barcelona – perfect for when you’re traveling on a budget.
+It gets even better by night: Head here for sunset, when the Sagrada Familia, Montjuic Castle, and the entire city light up.
 Bunkers are something you simply shouldn't miss!

 3. Get lost in Park Güell.